XRPLF/clio/README.md

 ## Requirements
-1. Access to a Postgres server, Cassandra cluster or ScyllaDB cluster.
+1. Access to a Cassandra cluster or ScyllaDB cluster.
 Can be local or remote.

 2. Access to one or more rippled nodes.
 Can be local or remote.